An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

-Our proof translates into constructions of incompatibilities several main ingredients, inspired by classical mathematical proofs as well as more recent results from computer algebra, namely \begin{itemize} \item the Intermediate Value Theorem for polynomials, \item Laplace's proof of the Fundamental Theorem of Algebra, \item Hermite's quadratic form, for real root counting with polynomial constraints, \item subresultants whose signs are determining the signature of Hermite's quadratic form, \item Sylvester's inertia law, \item Thom's lemma characterizing real algebraic numbers by sign conditions, and the determination of these nonempty sign conditions, \item a variant of Cylindrical Algebraic Decomposition, reducing one by one the number of variables to consider. \end{itemize} Each of these main ingredients corresponds roughly to one section in the paper.
+Our proof translates into constructions of incompatibilities several main ingredients.
+Some of them are classical mathematical facts, but many of them come from much more recent results in computer algebra.
+These main ingredients are: \begin{itemize} \item the Intermediate Value Theorem for polynomials, \item Laplace's proof of the Fundamental Theorem of Algebra, \item Hermite's quadratic form, for real root counting with polynomial constraints, \item subresultants whose signs are determining the signature of Hermite's quadratic form, \item Sylvester's inertia law, \item Thom's lemma characterizing real algebraic numbers by sign conditions, and sign determination, \item a new elimination method reducing one by one the number of variables to consider. \end{itemize}

-In order to construct incompatibilities, we first need to add to a well-chosen existing proof of the preceeding results, some specific algebraic identities.
-Then, using the key notions of weak inference and weak existence coming from \cite{Lom.e}, the main part of our work is to translate these modified proofs into constructions of incompatibilities.
-For each specific result, this translation is far from straightforward and relies heavily on the selected proof and the added algebraic identities.

 Finally, for any unrealizable system of sign conditions we are able to construct an explicit incompatibility and prove that the degree bound of this incompatibility is elementary recursive.
-More precisely the five level of exponentials in Theorem \ref{Theoremfinal} and Theorem \ref{Theoremfinal17} comes from the following facts \begin{itemize} \item CAD is based on repeated subresultants and produces univariate polynomials of doubly exponential degree, \item Laplace's proof of the Fundamental Theorem of Algebra introduces a polynomial of exponential odd degree, \item the construction of incompatibilities for the Intermediate Value Theorem produces algebraic identities of doubly exponential degrees. \end{itemize}
+More precisely the five levels of exponentials in Theorem \ref{Theoremfinal} and Theorem \ref{Theoremfinal17} come from the following facts \begin{itemize} \item eliminating all variables one after another produces univariate polynomials of doubly exponential degree, \item Laplace's proof of the Fundamental Theorem of Algebra introduces a polynomial of exponential degree, \item the construction of incompatibilities for the Intermediate Value Theorem produces algebraic identities of doubly exponential degrees. \end{itemize}

-The tower of five exponents finally comes from the fact that applying Laplace's proof of the Fundamental Theorem of Algebra to a univariate polynomial of doubly exponential degree, coming from CAD, produces an odd degree polynomial of triple exponential degree, and the Intermediate Value Theorem adds two more exponents to the degree of the final incompatibility.
-And we are lucky enough that the other ingredients of our construction do not increase the height of the tower above five exponentials.
-Full details will be provided in the paper.
+Applying Laplace's proof of the Fundamental Theorem of Algebra to a univariate polynomial of doubly exponential degree, coming from the elimination process produces a polynomial of triple exponential degree.
+Since the Intermediate Value Theorem adds two more exponents to the degree of the final incompatibility, we obtain by our method a tower of five exponents.